Jimmy Hoffa: Crime historians and investigators

 In his 1991 book Hoffa, Arthur A. Sloane said that the most common theory of FBI investigators was that Russell Bufalino was the mob boss who ordered the murder, and Salvatore Briguglio, his brother Gabriel Briguglio, Thomas Andretta and Charles "Chuckie" O'Brien were the men who lured Hoffa away from the restaurant.
 The theory is that O'Brien was used as an "unwitting dupe" to lure Hoffa away, because Hoffa was suspicious of Provenzano and would not have entered the car unless there was a familiar figure present.
 A version of that theory is that O'Brien picked Hoffa up from the Machus Red Fox parking lot, and Hoffa was either killed in the car or driven to an unspecified location to be killed.
-Keith Corbett, a former US Prosecuting Attorney, has since suggested that the Mafia would have considered O'Brien too unreliable to be entrusted with a role in such a high-profile murder.
+Keith Corbett, a former U.S. Prosecuting Attorney, has since suggested that the Mafia would have considered O'Brien too unreliable to be entrusted with a role in such a high-profile murder.
 He instead suggested that Vito "Billy" Giacalone was the figure familiar to Hoffa.

 The location of the murder is also unknown, but any violence in the restaurant parking lot would have easily attracted witnesses.
 Therefore, the Hoffex Memo suspects Hoffa was lured away to a different murder location.
 James Buccellato, a professor of Criminology and Criminal Justice at Northern Arizona University, suggested in 2017 that it was likely that Hoffa was murdered a mile away from the restaurant at the house of Carlo Licata, the son of the mobster Nick Licata.
 Sloane listed a local waste incinerator and a landfill in Jersey City as possible locations where the body was taken; the latter is also supported by Dan Moldea.
 Buccellato listed two waste incinerators and a crematorium, all in the Detroit area.
 He doubted the body had been transported a long distance: "It's just not practical."
 The Hoffex Memo similarly said: "If the Detroit LCN was used to assist in the disappearance, it is unknown why the body would be transported back to New Jersey when Detroit Organized Crime people have proven in the past that they are capable of taking care of such things."